parnaudo/mobile_translations/README.md

 mobile_translations
 ===================

-Scripts for translating iOS and Android Apps
+Scripts to help automate for translating iOS and Android Apps